Published In

 Emotional abuse from parents can leave invisible scars and a lasting impression on a child’s psyche.
 This behavior can lead a child to develop problems such as:

 Emotional abuse from parents can leave you feeling less-than and undeserving.
-This kind of behavior, especially from a parent can make you unable to form healthy and nurturing relationships with others in the future and can affect your ability to raise your children healthily.
+This behavior, especially from a parent, can make you unable to form healthy and nurturing relationships with others in the future.
+It can affect your ability to raise your children healthily.

-It is, however, essential to put boundaries and ask for space if you’re experiencing these signs of emotional or mental abuse from your parent(s).
-If you’re still facing troubles with setting healthy boundaries and require additional support from a licensed counselor, then don’t hesitate to reach out.
-You can write to us at info@calmsage.com as well.
+It is, however, essential to set boundaries and ask for space if you’re experiencing these signs of emotional or mental abuse from your parent(s).
+If you’re still facing trouble setting healthy boundaries and require additional support from a licensed counselor, don’t hesitate to reach out.

 Frequently Asked Questions: